SpencerLiang0114/betterprompt/README.md

 # betterprompt
-A tool that can transform your draft prompt into a well-drafted, specific prompt
+A tool that can transform your draft prompt into a well-crafted, specific prompt